heimdal/heimdal/lib/asn1/README-X681.md

-   If a caller to `encode_Certificate()` passes a certificate object with extensions with `_ioselement == choice_Extension_iosnumunknown` (or whatever, for each open type), then the encoder should use the `extnID` and `extnValue` fields, otherwise it should use the new `_ioschoice_extnValue` field and leave `extnID` and `extnValue` cleared.
+   If a caller to `encode_Certificate()` passes a certificate object with extensions with `_ioselement == choice_Extension_iosnumunknown` (or whatever, for each open type), then the encoder will use the `extnID` and `extnValue` fields, otherwise it will use the new `_ioschoice_extnValue` field and leave `extnID` and `extnValue` cleared.
 If both are set, the `extnID` and `extnValue` fields, and also the new `_ioschoice_extnValue` field, then the encoder will ignore the latter.

-   In both cases, the `critical` field should get used as-is.
-The rule should be that we support *two* special C struct fields for open types: a hole type ID enum field, and a decoded hole value union.
+   In both cases, the `critical` field gets used as-is.
+The rule is be that we support *two* special C struct fields for open types: a hole type ID enum field, and a decoded hole value union.
 All other fields will map to either normal (possibly constrained) members of the SET/SEQUENCE.

  - Type ID values get mapped to discrete enum values.
-Object sets get sorted by object type IDs, allowing for a binary search when decoding.
-For encoding and other case we directly index the object set by the mapped type ID enum.
+Object sets get sorted by object type IDs so that for decoding they can be and are binary-searched.
+   For encoding and other cases (destructors and copy constructors) we directly index the object set by the mapped type ID enum.

  - The C header generator remains shared between the two backends.